 - Create an email template under Settings > Recruiting > Email.
 In the email, they will be asked to agree to or to reject being added to your talent pool.

-- Advise the applicant what this means: storing data, anonymizing personal data on request, sending regular email updates about open positions
+- Advise the applicant what this means: storing data, anonymizing personal data on request, sending regular email updates about open jobs

 - Use the email template to send a message to the candidate.

-- This would be a good point to move the applicant into an interim phase.
-As described above under Phases, this interim phase could be called Waiting.
+- This would be a good point to move the applicant into an interim stage.
+As described above under stages, this interim stage could be called Waiting.

-- After the candidate has accepted, in their profile, go to the button with the three dots and select Assign to another position.
+- After the candidate has accepted, in their profile, go to the button with the three dots and select Assign to another job.

 - There, you can select your talent pool.

-Note: If the candidate is being moved from a phase that doesn't exist in your talent pool, they will automatically appear in the temporary phase Unassigned.
-This will no longer appear once you assign the candidate to another phase.
+If the candidate is being moved from a stage that doesn't exist in your talent pool, they will automatically appear in the temporary stage Unassigned.
+This will no longer appear once you assign the candidate to another stage.